MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - Source - Search by the source from which the activity was detected.
 Source can be any of the following:
   - App connector - logs coming directly from the app's API connector.
-  - App connector analysis - Cloud App Security enrichments based on information scan by the API connector.
+  - App connector analysis - Defender for Cloud Apps enrichments based on information scan by the API connector.

 - User – The user who performed the activity, which can be filtered into domain, group, name, or organization.
 In order to filter activities with no specific user, you can use the 'is not set' operator.
   - User domain - Search for a specific user domain.